suborna12/Data_Science_Intelligence_Academy/Day6/day6.md

 print (calculate_area (r))
 ```

-Goals:
+#Goals:
-Local vs. Global Scope: When inside a function a variable is changes,Python creates a new local variable inside the function's stack frame.
-It does NOT touch the global.
-To modify the global, you would need the global keyword (but avoid this in production!).
+1.Understand that assigning a variable inside a function creates a local variable and does not change the global one.
-Every Python function returns something.
-If you do not explicitly write return value, Python implicitly executes return None.
+2.Learn that a function returns None if no return statement is used, even if it prints a value.
-Default Arguments: In python if the caller provides no argument in function, Python grabs the stored default.
-This allows for flexible APIs where common settings are optional.
+3.Understand that default arguments are stored when the function is defined and used if no value is passed.
-Learn logical comparisons in python which already produce True or False without using if/else.
+4.Learn that comparison expressions directly return Boolean values and can be returned without if/else.